1992 Alexandra state by-election

 A by-election was held for the South Australian House of Assembly seat of Alexandra on 9 May 1992.
 This was triggered by the resignation of former state Liberal MHA Ted Chapman.
 The seat had been retained by the Liberals since it was created and first contested at the 1973 state election.
 The by-election was held on the same day as the Kavel state by-election.

+Liberal candidate Dean Brown retained the seat after preferences.